 - 1. Continue to provide support to the Windham Volunteer Fire Company so that an effective fire protection and fire prevention system can be maintained. - 2.
-Continue to work with neighboring communities to ensure adequate ambulance services for the Town. - 3.
-Ensure necessary police services for the Town by periodically reviewing the police protection available to residents.
+Continue to work with neighboring communities and businesses as Rescue Inc to ensure adequate ambulance services for the Town. - 3.
+Ensure necessary police services for the Town by periodically reviewing the police protection available to residents and traffic patrol on the roads by the Windham County Sheriff Department.

-Policy 2: Provide quality education while keeping within the financial capabilities of the Town through the stewardship of the School Board.
+Policy 2: Provide quality education while keeping within the financial capabilities of the Town through the stewardship of the

+School Board.